A - Z of Useful Information for Parents

 December - Written report.

-Parents are very welcome to meet with teachers at other times during the year, if needed, by mutual arrangement.
+Parents are also welcome to meet with teachers at other times during the year, if needed, by mutual arrangement.
 Please email your child's teacher via the Sentral Parent Portal to arrange these meetings or phone calls.

 School Information Portal: Sentral